Towards Improving Unit Commitment Economics: An Add-On Tailor for Renewable Energy and Reserve Predictions: Preliminaries

 \subsection{Operation Models}

-Taking the predictions $\hat{\boldsymbol{w}}$ and $\hat{\boldsymbol{r}}$ as inputs, the operators solve the MIP-based UC model to determine the day-ahead operation plans.
-The compact form of UC is shown as in \eqref{UC}, and its detailed formulation is presented in Appendix~\ref{app_a}.
-Here, $\boldsymbol{F}(\cdot)$ and $\boldsymbol{G}(\cdot)$ respectively represent the sets of equality and inequality UC constraints, forming the feasible region $\mathcal{X}$.
-With the predictions $\hat{\boldsymbol{w}}$ and $\hat{\boldsymbol{r}}$ as inputs, UC is solved to deliver the optimal solutions of startup, commitment, base-point generation, SR and NR schedule, as well as \emph{anticipated system cost} $c^{ant\star}$ in the day-ahead stage.
+Taking the raw predictions $\hat{\boldsymbol{w}}$ and $\hat{\boldsymbol{r}}$ as inputs, the operators solve the MIP-based UC model to determine the day-ahead operation plans.
+The compact form of UC is shown as \eqref{UC}, and its detailed formulation is presented in Appendix~\ref{app_a}.